wp-plugins/leaflet-maps-marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
+= v3.1 =
+highlight: better performance by loading javascripts in footer and only if shortcode is used - see http://www.mapsmarker.com/v3.1 for more details
 = v3.0 =
 new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 =